CampusAI/CampusAI.github.io/_ml/attention/attention.md

 {% include start-row.html %}

 _Ok, I've dragged it enough...
 Time has come to see whats behind all this transformer hype :)
-This first post explores the concept of attention in ANNs.
+This post explores the concept of attention in ANNs.
 In later ones, we'll see how we can leverage these ideas in common ML tasks.
-Let me start with a definition:_
+But first, lets start with a definition:_

 <blockquote markdown="1">
 **Attention** is the ability to focus on what is important for the desired task.
 Contrary to memory, its not about retaining as much as possible, but to discard what is not needed.